 Monsoon in Goa

 The Monsoon in Goa has its own charm.
-The lush green paddy fields of the countryside and overflowing Mandovi river makes it more beautiful in Monsoon.
+The lush green paddy fields of the countryside and the overflowing Mandovi river make it more beautiful in Monsoon.
 If you think Goa is all about beaches, just visit during the Monsoon!
-The Arabian sea becomes dangerous to swim and beach shakes take a break in Monsoon and all other water activities will be stopped during Monsoon.
+The Arabian sea becomes dangerous to swim and beach shakes take a break in the Monsoon and all other water activities will be stopped during Monsoon.
 The sea can be very rough in Monsoon, don’t ignore this fact.

 If you love green nature and rain minus the crowd- head to Goa in Monsoon, but if you love Golden sandy beaches with perfect weather- visit in the winter months.